 The following tests may be helpful in diagnosing acute cholecystitis:

-This is usually the first step to reaching an acute cholecystitis diagnosis.
+This test is usually the first step to reaching an acute cholecystitis diagnosis.
 It employs sound waves to create an image of your gallbladder and bile ducts.

 Oral Cholecystogram (OCG)